- Andaman Islands

 Vainamoinenread more »

 VajgatsA holy island in Finnish lore.
 This site is used for the sacrifice of animals to the gods.
-In some accounts, called Vajgats.
+Occasionally called Vajgats.

 VarjohaltijaIn Finnish lore, a man's shadow-ruler.
 This being is said to be able to forecast the future.
-Also commonly referred to as Varjohaltija, haltija, haltija, haldja, haltia, ort, urt, varjohaltija, Varjohaltia or Varjohaltia.
+Occasionally identified as Varjohaltija, haltija, haltija, haldja, haltia, ort, urt, varjohaltija, Varjohaltia or Varjohaltia.

 VedenhaltijaAn evil Finnish water-spirit.
-Also commonly referred to as Vedenhaltija, Vedenhaltia, Vedenhaltia, Vederaj, Vederaj, Vestaera, Vestaera, Vestaeraj, Vestaeraj, Lapp Kul, Lapp Kul, Vodyanik, Russian Vodyanoi, Russian Vodyanoi or Kul.
+In some references, known as Vedenhaltija, Vedenhaltia, Vedenhaltia, Vederaj, Vederaj, Vestaera, Vestaera, Vestaeraj, Vestaeraj, Lapp Kul, Lapp Kul, Vodyanik, Russian Vodyanoi, Russian Vodyanoi or Kul.

 velniasA wicked Lithuanian spirit of the dead: the devil.
-Sometimes known as velnias, vele, vele, vila or Latvian velis.
+Also called velnias, vele, vele, vila or Latvian velis.

 velnsA Latvian devil.
-Occasionally identified as velns, juods, juods, Estonian juudas, Estonian juudas, juutas, Finnish juutas, Finnish juutas or juudas.
+Also identified as velns, juods, juods, Estonian juudas, Estonian juudas, juutas, Finnish juutas, Finnish juutas or juudas.

 VelumateA Latvian goddess of the underworld.
-Occasionally referred to as Velumate, Velu Mate, Velu Mate, Kapumate or Kapumate.
+In some references, identified as Velumate, Velu Mate, Velu Mate, Kapumate or Kapumate.

 Veralden-shuoldread more »

 VilkakisA Latvian werewolf.
-Also called Vilkakis, Vilkacis, Vilkacis, Lithuanian Vilkatas, Lithuanian Vilkatas, Slav Vlkodlak, Slav Vlkodlak or Vilkatas.
+Also referred to as Vilkakis, Vilkacis, Vilkacis, Lithuanian Vilkatas, Lithuanian Vilkatas, Slav Vlkodlak, Slav Vlkodlak or Vilkatas.

 VilkatasA Lithuanian werewolf.
-Also called Vilkatas, Latvian Vilkakis, Latvian Vilkakis, Slav Vlkodlak, Slav Vlkodlak or Vilkakis.
+In some accounts, referred to as Vilkatas, Latvian Vilkakis, Latvian Vilkakis, Slav Vlkodlak, Slav Vlkodlak or Vilkakis.

 ViravaA Finnish goddess of the woods.
 She can appear either as an animal, a flame or a whirlwind.
-On occassion, referred to as Virava, Tavi-ayik, Tavi-ayik, Tava-ajik, Tava-ajik, Tapio or Tapio.
+Referred to as Virava, Tavi-ayik, Tavi-ayik, Tava-ajik, Tava-ajik, Tapio or Tapio.

 VuojalaA realm in Finnish lore, sometimes.
 Equated wth Pohjola.
-On occassion, called Vuojala, Pohjola, Pohjola, Pohja or Tuonela.
+Known as Vuojala, Pohjola, Pohjola, Pohja or Tuonela.

 ZeidkeleAn epithet for Zemnya as 'the one who grows flowers'.
-At times, identified as Zeidkele, Zemyna, Zemyna, Lettish Zemesmate, Phrygian Zemelo, Russian Zemlya or Slav Mata-Syra-Zemla.
+On occassion, identified as Zeidkele, Zemyna, Zemyna, Lettish Zemesmate, Phrygian Zemelo, Russian Zemlya or Slav Mata-Syra-Zemla.

 ZemepatisA Lithuanian earth-god, guardian of farmers.
 Brother of Zemyna.
-Occasionally called Zemepatis, Dimstipatis, Dimstipatis, Zemininkas, Zemininkas, Latvian Majas kungs or Latvian Majas kungs.
+Also identified as Zemepatis, Dimstipatis, Dimstipatis, Zemininkas, Zemininkas, Latvian Majas kungs or Latvian Majas kungs.

 ZemesmateA Lettish earth-goddess.
-Identified as Zemesmate, Mother of the Earth, Mother of the Earth, Zemes Mate, Zemes Mate, Lithuanian Zemyna, Lithuanian Zemyna, Zemelo, Zemlya, Phrygian Zemelo, Phrygian Zemelo, Semele, Zemyna, Russian Zemlya, Russian Zemlya, Slav Mata-Syra-Zemla or Slav Mata-Syra-Zemla.
+Referred to as Zemesmate, Mother of the Earth, Mother of the Earth, Zemes Mate, Zemes Mate, Lithuanian Zemyna, Lithuanian Zemyna, Zemelo, Zemlya, Phrygian Zemelo, Phrygian Zemelo, Semele, Zemyna, Russian Zemlya, Russian Zemlya, Slav Mata-Syra-Zemla or Slav Mata-Syra-Zemla.

 ZemynaA Lithuanian vegetation-goddess.
 Sister of Zemepatis.
-Occasionally called Zemyna, Zeidkele, Zeidkele, Lettish Zemesmate, Lettish Zemesmate, Zemelo, Zemlya, Phrygian Zemelo, Phrygian Zemelo, Semele, Zemesmate, Russian Zemlya, Russian Zemlya, Slav Mata-Syra-Zemla or Slav Mata-Syra-Zemla.
+On occassion, identified as Zemyna, Zeidkele, Zeidkele, Lettish Zemesmate, Lettish Zemesmate, Zemelo, Zemlya, Phrygian Zemelo, Phrygian Zemelo, Semele, Zemesmate, Russian Zemlya, Russian Zemlya, Slav Mata-Syra-Zemla or Slav Mata-Syra-Zemla.